GeoMOER/moer-mpg-data-analysis/docs/units/_unit03/unit03-06_exploration.md

 Visual data exploration should be one of the first steps in data analysis.
 In fact, it should start right after reading a data set.
 The following examples are based on a data set showing the percentage fraction of settlement, recreational, agricultural, and forest areas for each rural district in Germany.
 The data has been provided through the [Regional Database Germany](https://www.regionalstatistik.de/genesis/online/).

 Within this example, we will focus on basic R graphics.
-Of course, all of the example could also be realized using more advanced plotting libraries like `lattice` or `ggplot`.
+Of course, all of the examples could also be realized using more advanced plotting libraries like `lattice` or `ggplot`.